ClodaghMurphy/pandsproject2019/README.md

 - the lowermost end of each box is quartile 1, the uppermost represents quartile 3
 - the second quartile (the median) is the line inside the box.
 - the circles that appear on the plot for "sepal width in cm" indicate data that is outside the median, unusual recordings compared to the majority of the data
-- a compact box indicates less variation in the values, as shown in the data relating to iris sepals.
+- a compact box indicates less variation in the values, as shown in the data relating to iris sepals.  (image below, see point xii)
 I have written scripts that display univariate (single variable) and multivariate (two or more variables) versions of boxplots<br>

 x.
 Histograms represent one variable in a visualisation (different from a bar chart which relates two!).